mediafin/inflation/README.md

 * A further breakdown to coicop4 causes more category names and codes that change over time.
 Can an accurate price update be done by sticking to coicop level 3?

 * Can we calculate the inflation on coicop level 1 as the weighted average of the deeper coicop levels?

+## Step 4:

+From line 218 to 245 we rebuild the hbs-weights after we filtered specific product codes

+## Step 5: Price Update

+Starting from line 260 we pdate the weights according the the methology provided by statbel.

 -------